bhupendramourya/Punch-Type-Detection/README.md

 ├── app.py                          # Flask application with SocketIO for real-time updates ├── requirements.txt                # List of required Python packages
 └── README.md                       # Documentation for this repository

+Setup Instructions
+Prerequisites
+1. Python 3.8+: Ensure Python is installed on your system.
+2. Dependencies: Install required Python libraries.
+3. YOLOv7 Weights: Download YOLOv7 pre-trained weights from the official repository.

+## Installation
+Clone the Repository: